Ministry and Mission

 - Only God can provide exactly what we need, when we need it.

-5. What’s so special about CWJC’s Strength-Based Ministry?
+5. What’s so special about CWJC-GT’s Strength-Based Ministry?

-- CWJC Golden Triangle seeks the Lord in prayer to enact a Strength-Based Ministry approach to empower participants to make the changes necessary to reach their goals.
+- CWJC-GT seeks the Lord in prayer to enact a Strength-Based Ministry approach to empower participants to make the changes necessary to reach their goals.
 We believe that each person has the capacity for change and growth by way of the Holy Spirit which requires us to focus on their resources: Talents, goals, and experiences.

 - It is NOT our job to lead each participant in the way we want them to go, but to walk alongside each participant and allow God to lead them.